leaysgur/webrtc-rfcs/markdown/draft-ietf-mmusic-sdp-mux-attributes-17.md

 ### 5.20.
 RFC6285: Rapid Acquisition of Multicast RTP Sessions

-##   to further accelerate the acquisition.
+[RFC6285] describes a method using the existing RTP and RTCP machinery that reduces the acquisition delay.
+In this method, an auxiliary unicast RTP session carrying the Reference Information to the receiver precedes or accompanies the multicast stream.
+This unicast RTP flow can be transmitted at a faster than natural bitrate to further accelerate the acquisition.
 The motivating use case for this capability is multicast applications that carry real-time compressed audio and video.

 ```
         +---------------+------------------+-------+--------------+